Best School Management Software South Africa 2026 [Full Comparison]

 - Good support and training resources

-- Mobile app for teachers and parents
+- Mobile app for educators and parents

 - Configurable assessment structures